nlasheras/aoc-2021/README.md

 ### Day 12

 Forgot to comment on the log yesterday.
 Main issue I had was understanding the condition for part 2.
 My current solution takes ~20 secs in the old laptop so I want to test some optimizations after doing day 13 today.

+### Day 13

+I stumbled on a good approach today.
+Instead of using a grid I just use a `set` to store the dots and just apply a function to transform the dots to the folded positions.